-There are many reasons why patients might complain about your practice and the service they've received.
+There are many reasons why patients might complain about the service they've received.
 Sometimes a complaint will almost be expected following an incident; sometimes it will take you by complete surprise.
 Understanding why people might complain can assist with managing a complaint if it occurs and potentially reducing the likelihood of further complaints.